chrvadala/mqtt-dispatcher/README.md

 ## `await removeRule(topicPattern, [fn])`
-Removes a specific rule (if the `fn` is provided) or any rules that is attached to a specific `topicPattern`.
+Removes a specific rule (if the `fn` is provided) or any rules attached to a specific `topicPattern`.

 ## await destroy()
 Detaches the dispatcher from the MQTT client.
 After this call any method on the dispatcher throws an exception.